 Physical therapists play a vital role in improving and maintaining function that may be limited by RA.
 Your physical therapist will work with you to develop a treatment plan to help address your specific needs and goals.
 Because the signs and symptoms of RA can vary, the approach to care will also vary.
 Your physical therapist may provide the following recommendations and care:

-Wrist tendinitis is a condition that most commonly occurs in individuals who perform repetitive activities using the hand and arm.
+Wrist tendinitis, not to be confused with tendinosis, is a condition that most commonly occurs in individuals who perform repetitive activities using the hand and arm.
 These include computer users, factory workers, and athletes who throw and catch balls and play racquet sports.
 A top cause for pain in the wrist and hand, some wrist tenditis facts include:

 Physical therapists help people with wrist tendinitis reduce their pain, increase their wrist flexibility and strength, and return to their previous functional activities and sports.

 Wrist tendinitis is a condition where 1 or more tendons in the wrist become inflamed and irritated.
 There are several tendons in the wrist that connect the muscles of the forearm and hand to the bones of the wrist and hand.
 These tendons are the small rope-like structures that you can see connecting to the fingers on the back of your hand.
 There are a number of conditions that can affect the tendons in this area.

 Several tendons in the wrist can become irritated with wrist tendinitis, which can cause pain in the wrist and hand.
 Pain symptoms associated with the condition include: